rothnic/anaconda-notebook/README.md

 ```
 FROM rothnic/anaconda-notebook
 ```
-Next, just copy in your notebooks into `/home/condauser/notebooks`.
+Next, just copy in your notebooks into `/home/condauser/notebooks`, or apply whatever other changes you'd like.

 ### Building
 Either clone this repository, or extend it as mentioned above, then navigate to the directory where the Dockerfile exists, then enter the following command: